open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 count of 8 spans.
 The `sampled=true` flag remains set.

-A `TraceIDRatioBased` Sampler configured with probability 2**-10 or greater will enable `sampled=true` and convey a new head sampling probability via `tracestate: ot=r:0a;p:0a`.
+A `TraceIDRatioBased` Sampler configured with probability 2**-10 or greater will enable `sampled=true` and convey a new parent sampling probability via `tracestate: ot=r:0a;p:0a`.

 A `TraceIDRatioBased` Sampler configured with probability 2**-11 or